Tuesday, June 6, 2017

 P = Lucien Phinney, one of Seashore's original members

 P: What I want to know is, when did we go to Portland to strip the truck from the Portland car, the Portland Railroad car that was being dismantled?
-Because I was there and I remember what a bombastic thing that was when we cut the last bolt loose and the truck fell loose from the car, which was laying on its side.
+Because I was there and I remember what a bombastic thing it was when we cut the last bolt loose and the truck fell loose from the car, which was on its side.
 That was preparation for having the truck moved to Kennebunk for, they tell me now, the City of Manchester.

 B: The body from Manchester, of number 60 came over here on two big wagon wheels pulled by a pickup truck.
 Had had no truck.
 Had no steel streetcar truck.
 To obtain a suitable truck steel streetcar truck, for that car body we went to Portland and dismantled a work car, I think 316 or 318, which had an identical truck in good condition, and that was placed under Manchester 60 and so we had a composite car if you will. but I believe that is what happened.
 We have a photograph of the car body from a Portland car being tipped off its truck.
 And the body was scrapped; it was in such bad shape.
 The truck, I think is a Brill 21E, fit perfectly under the Manchester car.
 So we had one good car.